Cindy Thompson

 Cindy Aigner-Thompson

-Cindy Thompson works within the healthcare industry and enjoys the perks of a rural lifestyle in Central Virginia.
-Having lived in the middle east and travelled most of her younger years, Cindy enjoys staying at home, nestled within the Blue Ridge Mountains with her Marine Corps Veteran and a pack of canines.
+Cindy Thompson enjoys the perks of a rural lifestyle in Central Virginia.
+Having lived in the middle east and travelled most of her younger years, Cindy enjoys staying at home, nestled within the Blue Ridge Mountains with her husband a Marine Corps Veteran and a pack of canines.
 Cindy’s pride in her family’s lineage of service to country drives her passion and dedication as part of the team at Coming Home Well.
-Cindy thrives on creating the platform of conversation to empower others with knowledge through research, education and advocacy to better understand and help our warriors to come home well from war.
+Cindy thrives on creating the platform of conversation to empower others with knowledge through research, education and empowerment to better understand and help our warriors to come home well..

 https://cominghomewell.com/Roman-Bridge-Treasurer.png